evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

-The MG MG4 Electric Long Range has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The MG MG4 Electric Long Range has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
-In addition, it has [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.
+In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 ### Driving Automation